prorev/prorev.github.io/_posts/2021-02-02-overfitting.md

 Data augmentation simple idea is to train with more data.
 There are some problems with this approach in many cases, because you may not have the data, or you can get it but very expensive, time consuming.

 This is why you may try to make some transformations on the data if this is possible.
-This works for images, simple image flip should work for some classification problems.
+This works for images, simple image flip for instance.

-A way around the problem may be to generate the probability distribution fist (GANs), and then GANs may create new data for you out of this distribution.
+A way around the problem may be to generate the probability distribution fist (i.e. GANs), and then to generate new unseen data from this distribution.

 #### Cross-validation